 Calculation of Core salary for contract year.

-Placement on Schedule A.1 will compensate Core faculty for 193 instructional days, or the equivalent, and seven (7) non-instructional days.
+Placement on Schedule A.1 will compensate Core faculty for 190 instructional days, or the equivalent, and seven (7) non-instructional days and three (3) development days.
 For Fall, Winter and Spring, the weekly workload will be 20 hours per week (100%) for ten (10) weeks; for Summer, the weekly workload will be 18.75 hours per week (75%) for eight (8) weeks.

-The 193 instructional days will be determined as follows:
+The 190 instructional days will be determined as follows: